-There are 17 operating reserves totalling \$721 million, of which \$544 million is held in the Fiscal Stability Reserve as an operating contingency fund and to provide for one-time funding.
-The majority of the 17 capital reserves totalling \$990 million are either fully committed or have substantial commitments against them to finance existing approved projects and these commitments will reduce the balances over time.
-A total of \$284 million is held in nine separate sustainment reserves.
+There are 16 operating reserves totalling \$695 million, of which \$574 million is held in the Fiscal Stability Reserve as an operating contingency fund and to provide for one-time funding.
+The majority of the 17 capital reserves totalling \$884 million are either fully committed or have substantial commitments against them to finance existing approved projects.
+A total of \$624 million is held in 12 separate sustainment reserves.

 In 2010, Council approved Policy CFO013, Financial Reserves.
-The primary objective of the revised policy was to authorize or clarify processes required for:
+The primary objective of the policy is to authorize or clarify processes required for:

-- The creation of new reserves, including the purpose, funding, conditions, restrictions and appropriate minimum/maximum funding ranges; - Administration of reserves, including annual contributions and withdrawals, investment income bearing status, the treatment of one-time or unanticipated revenue sources and courses of action if a reserve is over or under funded; - Periodic reviews of all reserves; and - Amendment or closure of a reserve.
+- The creation of new reserves, including the purpose, funding, conditions, restrictions and appropriate minimum/maximum funding ranges; - Administration of reserves, including annual contributions and withdrawals, investment income bearing status, the treatment of one-time or unanticipated revenue sources and courses of action if a reserve is over or under funded; - · Periodic reviews of all reserves; and - Amendment or closure of a reserve.